smor264/ProjectPAC/README.md

 Install:
 Open eclipse
-Choose the src folder as the workspace (../[git folder]/src/ProjectPac/…) Create new javafx project (New -> Other -> JavaFx  -> New JavaFX project) Enter the project name “ProjectPac” (case-sensitive) Wait for project to build.
+Choose the folder above "ProjectPac" as the workspace, e.g (../[git folder]/src/ProjectPac/…) Create new javafx project (New -> Other -> JavaFx  -> New JavaFX project) Enter the project name “ProjectPac” (case-sensitive) Wait for project to build.